Japan pushes back against Seoul's calls to scrap export curbs | MarketScreener

 South Korea's trade ministry is in talks with its Japanese counterpart about the timing and agenda, but nothing has been decided, a ministry spokeswoman said.

-The countries share a bitter history dating to Japan's colonisation of the Korean peninsula from 1910 to 1945, which saw forced use of labour by Japanese companies and the use of "comfort women", a euphemism for those forced to work in wartime brothels.
+The countries share a bitter history dating to Japan's colonization of the Korean peninsula from 1910 to 1945, which saw forced use of labor by Japanese companies and the use of "comfort women", a euphemism for those forced to work in wartime brothels.

-The latest dispute stems from a South Korean court ruling last year that ordered Nippon Steel to compensate former forced labourers.
+The latest dispute stems from a South Korean court ruling last year that ordered Nippon Steel to compensate former forced laborers.

-Japan says the issue of forced labour was fully settled in 1965, when the two countries restored diplomatic ties.
+Japan says the issue of forced labor was fully settled in 1965, when the two countries restored diplomatic ties.

 (Reporting by Takaya Yamaguchi, Kaori Kaneko, Chris Gallagher in TOKYO and Hyunjoo Jin in SEOUL; Writing by Chris Gallagher; Editing by Clarence Fernandez)